 The student may apply for interruption of studies.
 If a student applies for interruption of studies in writing and no disciplinary proceeding has been brought against him/her, the Dean shall grant the application; thereby the studies can be interrupted for the term of at least one semester.
 In his/her decision, the Dean shall also provide the terms and conditions of the repeated enrolment.
 The reason for interruption of studies is, in particular, maternity leave (now according to Act # 48/2013 Coll., i.e. Acknowledged Parental Leave Act), health problems or study stay abroad that is not incorporated in the study plan.
 For the period of interruption of studies, the person is not a student.
 The longest possible total time of interruption of studies is 5 years.

 VII.
 Termination of the studies

 The studies are regularly finished by completion of the respective study programme.
 The date of completion of the studies is the day when the dissertation is successfully defended.
-Further, the studies may be terminated (see Article 8 of the Studies and Examination Regulations of Charles University) by:
+Further, the studies may be terminated (see the Article 56 of the Act #111/1998) by:

 - leaving the study

 - failure to meet the requirements resulting from the study programme

 - withdrawal of the accreditation for the study programme

 - expiration of the accreditation for the study programme